rust-project-primer/book/src/documentation/readme.md

-In part, documentation solves the \\( O(n^2) \\) communication complexity issue: if you have three developers which each own some part of the project, then you can afford to have them communicate with each other to understand how things work and skip the work of documenting it propertly.
+In part, documentation solves the \\( O(n^2) \\) communication complexity issue: if you have three developers which each own some part of the project, then you can afford to have them communicate with each other to understand how things work and skip the work of documenting it properly.
 However, this does not scale to large teams: if you have 100 developers that each own some components, and they all need to talk to each other to understand each other's work (and no documentation), then your developers will spend more time asking how things work